CUSTOMER CARE TEAMCONTACT US

 Before the volcano buried it under 3 meters of lava and ashes, Pompeii was a city full of life.
 Particularly popular among the noble families of the ancient Rome as a holiday place, Pompeii was a wealthy city, thriving on commerce and famous for its delicious wine and tasty olive oil.

-Strolling around the city with your expert guide, you will discover many aspects of the Roman lifestyle: you will see the amazing infrastructures, fruit of the renowned ingenuity of the Romans, the incredibly modern thermal baths, the theatre, the amphitheatre that housed the popular gladiatorial shows, the shops, the restaurants, the villas of the rich as well as the houses of the poor.
+Strolling around the city with your expert guide, you will discover many aspects of the Roman lifestyle: you will see the amazing infrastructures, fruit of the renowned ingenuity of the Romans, the incredibly modern thermal baths, the shops, the villas of the rich as well as the houses of the poor.

-You will be visiting the House of the Vettii, where you will admire the spectacular paintings commissioned by the owners, who were - surprisingly - former slaves who found their way to success.
-You will also explore the famous Villa of the Mysteries, where your guide will describe for you the complex dyonisiac rituals painted on the walls of this fascinating house.
-You will then marvel at the beauty of the art and architecture of the renowned House of the Faun, explore the ruins of temples, such as the one dedicated to the Egiptian goddess Isis and finally visit the Forum, heart of the political and administrative activity.
-You will also explore the buildings where the Romans used to enjoy their free time: the famous baths, the restaurants, where people were able to order from a menu painted on the wall, and, of course, the amphitheatre (even more ancient than the Colosseum in Rome), where the gladiatorial games used to take place.
+You will be visiting ancient houses where you will admire the spectacular paintings commissioned by the owners, explore the ruins of temples, such as the one dedicated to the Egiptian goddess Isis and finally visit the Forum, heart of the political and administrative activity.
+You will also explore the buildings where the Romans used to enjoy their free time, such as the famous baths or the restaurants, where people were able to order from a menu painted on the wall.

 The Amalfi Coast